matrix-org/matrix-spec-proposals/proposals/2730-verifiable-forwarded-events.md

 Clients may discourage users from forwarding encrypted messages to unencrypted rooms, as that would leak the message content to the servers.

+If a forwarded event contains relation metadata such as a reply, clients should not display it to users.
+This behavior is consistent with other platforms (e.g.
+Telegram and WhatsApp) and removes any problems if some users can't get the relation target event.
+The existence of reply metadata may still be used to remove reply fallbacks.

 ## Potential issues
 * This is not as simple as MSC2723 and requires server support.
 * Events with bogus data in `m.forwarded` can't be forwarded.